Our review of Freshbooks

 - What’s available from competitors at a much lower price

 - And especially considering how weak the VAT reporting is.
 There isn’t a stock control feature either, which you’d expect for the price.

 The big sticking point is how much it costs to add each subsequent user.
+You're looking at an additional £8 per user per month.
 Ouch!

 What level of bookkeeping knowledge will I need?

 A novice with little or no bookkeeping experience should be able to use this software, although anyone with more experience would probably want to use something more efficient.

 The software does look good, and all the ‘handwritten’ pointers do feel like you’re being shown round the place by someone who actually wants to help.
 The timer for billing clients is lovely.
 Their visual communication does a lot to explain things easily, too.
 For instance, the paperclip which shows you where to attach receipts to your expenses.

 VAT handling just isn’t good enough, especially given the cost – so that’s a real shame.
 Entering banking transactions manually gets really tiresome once you get over how nice the design is, and working with nominal accounts was difficult.